Skip to main content

 Learning Goals

-• The student will be able to describe the nature of the health care system.
+• Students will be able to describe the interconnected elements of the healthcare system.

 Double-counting Restriction for Interdisciplinary Minors